sheacon/repeat_customer_prediction/README.md

 - With more substantial feature engineering and a model selection, our project group out-performed all teams in the current and previous class year.
 - We compared tree-based and neural network approaches, finding our best results in a multilayer perceptron model with three fully-connected hidden layers (10/30/10), ReLU activation functions, and an Adam optimizer.
-- This is a personal fork of a academic group project.
+- This is a personal fork of an academic group project.
 Credit to Mubarak Ganiyu, Sydney Simmons, Shuyang Lin, and Weixi Chen for initial work.

 # Objective